Enter SuperShuttle 2.0 (ugly van not included).

-There’s definitely some range regarding how *much more* expensive Wingz is compared to grabbing a car.
-Though it ranges anywhere from a 23% to a 222% markup for each route, on average, Wingz was about 82.5% more expensive than grabbing an Uber of Lyft.
+There's definitely some range regarding how *much more* expensive Wingz is compared to grabbing a car.
+Though it ranges anywhere from a 23% to a 222% markup for each route, on average, Wingz is about 82.5% more expensive than grabbing an Uber of Lyft.

 Even on an acceptable surge of 25%, Uber or Lyft still might be the best option.
-But when rush hour surges tend to be extortionate, often more than two or three times during off-peak hours, making Wingz the more attractive option.
+But when rush hour surges tend to be extortionate, often more than two or three times during off-peak hours, Wingz becomes the more attractive option.

 NOTE: No East Coast locations were tested, since Wingz serves primarily the West Coast at time of publication.
 Prices quoted are from official Wingz quotes and derived using an UberX/Lyft calculator, What's The Fare.
 All were tested against control addresses in each city at off-peak (no-surge) hours for one person and one bag.